 Years ago, if you were slapped with the label of racist for merely meditating on the difference of IQ between races, it may have ended your career in the public realm.
 Today, conservatives merely laugh it off, shrug, and roll their eyes, returning to a thoughtful exploration on the subject.

 The pearl-clutching of the left might have railroaded your passionate dissertation on welfare abolition to cure poverty in the past.
-However, because we have become accustomed to leftists freaking out over everything, Alinsky’s recommendation to make opponents insecure, anxious, and uncertain has failed.We value your comments!
-Please weigh in on our comment section below.
+However, because we have become accustomed to leftists freaking out over everything, Alinsky’s recommendation to make opponents insecure, anxious, and uncertain has failed.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com